Torric Jebrin

-Torric Jebrin (born 14 January 1991) is a Ghanaian professional footballer who plays as an attacking midfielder for Nepal Super League club Chitwan.
+Torric Jebrin (born 14 January 1991) is a Ghanaian professional footballer who plays as an attacking midfielder; he last played for Nepal Super League club Chitwan.

 Club career

 Portsmouth

 He began his career at Hearts of Oak.
 On 3 November 2008 it was announced, that Jebrin had signed a three-year contract with English club Portsmouth FC, collaboration club of Hearts of Oak.
 Jebrin had been on several trials at the club, and during that, he was watched by Arsenal during a match.
 Also Chelsea, Atlético Madrid, Lyon and Inter Milan were all keen to have the player on trials, but his management did not want to masquerade the player at various club trials.

 Hearts and Portsmouth FC agreed and signed papers in the matter of Jebrin transferring to Portsmouth FC via a club in Belgium from the 1st January 2009.
 Jebrin was entered in an educational program in Belgium and also in England, fully paid for by Portsmouth.
 The plan was to loan him out to a Belgian club and was later loaned out to S.V.
 Zulte Waregem.